Thefrank/jellyfin-server-freebsd/Installation_TrueNAS_GUI.md

 Now that we have it installed a few more steps are required.

 ### User and Group Setup
-Creation of a user is usually handled by the package on installation but is left out here because we don't have a reserved UID/GID for jellyfin so...
+Creation of a user and group is handled by the package on installation but if you want to use your own, set that up now.

-I suggest creating a user/group named `jellyfin`

-`pw user add jellyfin -c jellyfin -u 710 -d /nonexistent -s /usr/bin/nologin`

-The above will create a "jellyfin" user with UID 710.

 We still are not done with the shell!